ckling/promoss/readme.txt

 -rhokappa_group		Double.
 Initial value of kappa, a parameter for the learning rate of the group-topic distribution.
 Default: kappa
 -rhotau_group		Integer.
 Initial value of tau, a parameter for the learning rate of the group-topic distribution.
 Default: tau -rhos_group		Integer.
 Initial value of tau, a parameter for the learning rate of the group-topic distribution.
-Default: rhos
+Default: rhos -processed		Boolean.
+Tells if the text is already processed, or if words should be split with complex regular expressions.
+Otherwise split by spaces.
+-stemming		Boolean.
+Activates word stemming in case no words.txt/wordsets file is given.
+-stopwords		Boolean.
+Activates stopword removal in case no words.txt/wordsets file is given.
+-language		String.
+Currently "en" and "de" are available languages for stemming.